What Are The World’s Best Luxury Hotel Brands?

 3. St. Regis

 St. Regis is my favorite luxury hotel brand belonging to Marriott Bonvoy.
 For the most part I’ve had excellent experiences at St. Regis properties, from resorts to city hotels.
-Best of all, St. Regis is the only “true” luxury Marriott brand where Marriott Bonvoy Platinum members receive perks like complimentary breakfast, suite upgrades (including the ability to use suite night awards), and more.
+Best of all, St. Regis is the only “true” luxury Marriott brand where Marriott Bonvoy Platinum members receive perks like complimentary breakfast, suite upgrades, and more.
 I’ll almost always seek out a St. Regis over a Ritz-Carlton, for example.
+However, I definitely feel like the quality is slipping a bit with some of the new properties.

 If you’re booking a paid stay at a St. Regis, I’d recommend doing so through the Marriott STARS program, so you can receive perks like complimentary breakfast, a $100 hotel credit, a room upgrade, and more.